awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 + AWS DMS doesn't support change processing to set column nullability \(using the `ALTER COLUMN [SET|DROP] NOT NULL` clause with `ALTER TABLE` statements\)\.
 + With SQL Server 2012 and SQL Server 2014, when using DMS replication with Availability Groups, the distribution database can't be placed in an availability group\.
 SQL 2016 supports placing the distribution database into an availability group, except for distribution databases used in merge, bidirectional, or peer\-to\-peer replication topologies\.
 + For partitioned tables, AWS DMS doesn't support different data compression settings for each partition\.

-The following limitations apply when accessing the backup transaction logs:
-+ Encrypted backups aren't supported\.
-+ Backups stored at a URL or on Windows Azure aren't supported\.

-The following limitations apply when accessing the backup transaction logs at file level:
-+ The backup transaction logs must reside in a shared folder with the appropriate permissions and access rights\.
-+ Active transaction logs are accessed through the Microsoft SQL Server API \(and not at file\-level\)\.
-+ Compressed backup transaction logs aren't supported\.
-+ UNIX platforms aren't supported\.
-+ Reading the backup logs from multiple stripes isn't supported\.
-+ Microsoft SQL Server backup to multiple disks isn't supported\.
 + When inserting a value into SQL Server spatial data types \(GEOGRAPHY and GEOMETRY\), you can either ignore the spatial reference system identifier \(SRID\) property or specify a different number\.
 When replicating tables with spatial data types, AWS DMS replaces the SRID with the default SRID \(0 for GEOMETRY and 4326 for GEOGRAPHY\)\.
 + If your database isn't configured for MS\-REPLICATION or MS\-CDC, you can still capture tables that do not have a Primary Key, but only INSERT/DELETE DML events are captured\.
 UPDATE and TRUNCATE TABLE events are ignored\.
 + Columnstore indexes aren't supported\.